 Then there's the administrative cost, and Aetna is an interesting example.
 I think The Wall Street Journal and the other newspapers don't understand the financial statements.
 If much of your business is ASO, and you have all your claim processing expenses and employer fees included in your revenue and costs, the administrative costs would look high.
 I remember in the first quarter, the administrative cost for Aetna, as they reported it, was around 20 or 21 percent.
 I'm sure that's because they were counting all the administrative costs for the 65 percent ASO business and dividing that into the risk premiums to come up with an administrative expense.
-But most large health plans have administrative cost under 10 percent when you look at risk premiums and the administrative cost that they can't get their administrative costs much under 20 percent if they're very small, including marketing cost.
+But most large health plans have administrative costs under 10 percent when you look at risk premiums and the administrative cost underlying the risk premiums.
+One of the reasons the small plans can't survive is that they can't get their administrative costs much under 20 percent if they're very small, including marketing cost.